Could Mary's Place be saved? As demolition nears for the historic South Hill home, its fate remains uncertain

 "We understand the value of historic buildings," he said, citing that Diamond owns one of the most recognizable structures in all of Spokane, the Paulsen Building in downtown.

-When asked about his interest in allowing time for someone to relocate it, Greiger said, "That would be very nice."
+When asked about his interest in allowing time for someone to relocate it, Geiger said, "That would be very nice."

 "I haven't heard all the details," he said.
 "But I can say that we're not in this business because we want to destroy things."